semantalytics/awesome-semantic-web/README.md

 - [MMOntologies](https://github.com/gatemezing/MMOntologies) - Multimedia ontologies studied for the paper "The Landscape of Multimedia Ontologies in the last Decade".
 - [Wine](https://www.quora.com/What-is-wine-ontology) - Wine Ontology is a popular example of an OWL ontology.
 - [Pizza](http://owl.cs.manchester.ac.uk/publications/talks-and-tutorials/protg-owl-tutorial/) - A step-by-step guide to modelling in OWL using the popular Protégé OWL tools.
+  - [New Pizza](https://www.michaeldebellis.com/post/new-protege-pizza-tutorial) - An updated version of the well established pizza ontology tutorial covering Protégé 5+ as well as WebProtégé and introduces SHACL shapes.
 - [W3C Best Practices for Publishing Linked Data](https://www.w3.org/TR/ld-bp/)
 - [Coursera - Web of Data](https://www.coursera.org/learn/web-data/) - A joint initiative between EIT Digital, Université de Nice Sophia-Antipolis / Université Côte d'Azur and INRIA - introduces the Linked Data standards and principles that provide the foundation of the Semantic web.
 - [Linked Data Patterns](http://patterns.dataincubator.org/book/index.html)